emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have 4K content. ❌

 ***
+## PrimeWire
+### Score: 12/22
+1. Uses file hosts some of which are very consistent. ✔️
+1. Mix of 720p/1080p, and quality cannot be changed. ⚠️
+1. Very good for both new and old content. ✔️
+1. Generally 10+ sources for most content, but does not auto-switch if ones fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. UI is alright but has room for improvement. ⚠️
+1. Doesn't have subtitles for most content. ❌
+1. It has movies, shows and anime. ✔️
+1. Site has a library feature. ✔️
+1. Site has some sorting options, but more content discoverability options would be nice. ⚠️
+1. Site does not have 4K content. ❌

+***
 ## Cinebook
 ### Score: 12/22
 1. Streams load very fast, but site is slow. ⚠️